BENTLEIGH CLINIC REOPENING 16th DECEMBER - NEW ADDRESS 463 CENTRE RD

 Non-24-Hour Sleep-Wake Rhythm

 Individuals with this type of sleep disorder have a sleeping pattern that is out of alignment.
 The sleep time shifts later each day.
 Going to sleep and waking up time move later every day.
 Morning light and other factors reset the sleep-wake clock of normal people to a 24-hour schedule.
 Without the 24-hour reset, the sleep time of a person will move later.
-Light is a major factor in the body-clock reset that is why most people with non-24-hour sleep-wake rhythm are blind.
+Light is a major factor in the body-clock reset which is why most people with non-24-hour sleep-wake rhythm is blind.
 As the sleep pattern drifts a bit later daily, the disorder can present itself as DSP and then later as ASP.

 Shift Work Disorder